 - Learn all about teeth whitening.

-This website is unique in that it is the only such website actually written by an accredited cosmetic dentist.
-My name is Dr. David Hall.
-I am the author, and I was one of the first forty dentists to become accredited by the American Academy of Cosmetic Dentistry.
-It is also unique in its plain, straightforward talk.
+The website is unique in its plain, straightforward talk.
 I have a strong sense of obligation to you, the visitor, and so I try to tell you the plain and unvarnished truth.
 Other websites on this subject matter seem governed by professional political correctness.
 You won’t find that here.

 What is Cosmetic Dentistry?

 It is a highly specialized area of dentistry that very few dentists can do well.
-If you ask your average dentist, they will tell you that sure, they know how to place porcelain veneers.
-Yet we have a whole file full of e-mails from disappointed patients that demonstrate that this isn’t true.
+If you ask your average dentist, they will tell you that sure, they know how to place porcelain veneers and do other esthetic procedures.
+While that is true in one sense—they usually know the technical procedures—they lack the passion to create truly beautiful smiles.
+I have a file full of e-mails from disappointed patients that demonstrate this.
 Check our collection of cosmetic dentistry horror stories to see for yourself.
 And excellent cosmetic dentists will tell you that from 25% to 40% of the esthetic work they do is re-doing other dentists’ work.

 It’s actually a controversial area in dentistry.
 Some dentists insist that it ought to be a specialty.
 Most dentists, however, insist that it shouldn’t—any dentist properly trained in dental school, they claim, can do esthetic procedures just fine.